Assistant Director of Disability, Access and Success

-Supervise cross-trained peer-based academic guides and establish study skills, time management, work-life-scholar-student leader balance, imposter syndrome, cultural conflict, and understanding essential transitional skills
+Supervise cross-trained peer-based academic guides and establish study skills, time management, work-life-scholar-student leader balance, imposter syndrome, cultural conflict, understanding essential transitional skills

-Provide oversight of academic support services operational effectiveness related to desired student outcomes, development, data tracking, assessment and analysis for trends, issues, strategic development of new innovative academic support initiatives, and impact report generation.
+Provide oversight of academic support services operational effectiveness related to desired student outcomes, development, data tracking, assessment and analysis for trends, issues, development of new innovative academic support initiatives, and impact report generation.

 Manage student program progression and strategically provide academic support to students resulting in increased retention.

 Expertise to provide support for student populations with high need including but not limited to first generation, New Resources, Indigenous/Native students.